Phenomenal Women Under 40

-Phenom Award nominees are outstanding performers who understand the hard work and dedication necessary to be a success.
-The award not only recognizes these professional women for who they are, but also for the potential for what they might achieve in their futures.
+Phenom Award nominees should be outstanding performers who understand the hard work and dedication necessary to be a success.
+The award not only recognizes professional women for who they are but also for the potential for what they might achieve in their futures.

 This year’s Phenom Award honorees are:

 - Danielle Bagdzinski – Cowan, Gunteski, & Co.
 PA - Marketing Director

 - Paige Baran - Hiering, Dupignac, Stanzione, Dunn & Beck, PC - Associate Attorney

 - Carolyn Burtnick - Community Magazine - Editor-In-Chief

 - Kelly Fliller - Jay & Linda Grunin Foundation - Director of Communications

 - Allison Havemann-Niedrach - Thrive by Le-Vel - Brand Promoter

 - Christina Lazaro - WithumSmith+Brown, PC - CPA, Manager